 Chris Thoreau holds a BSc.
 (Hons.) in Agroecology from the University of British Columbia (UBC) where his focus was on soils, urban farming, and plant breeding.
 Currently working on expanding the viability of urban farming in Vancouver, he has worked on uniting these areas of study to help increase the sustainability of urban food production.

-Chris is an owner-member at Vancouver Food Pedalers Cooperative, an urban farming business focused on growing sunflower shoots and other soil-grown microgreens for local markets, restaurants and growers.
-Now in it’s sixth year, the business is a profitable and respected contribution to the local food chain.
+Chris was a founding member of the Vancouver Food Pedalers Cooperative, an urban farming business focused on growing sunflower shoots, wheatgrass and other soil-grown microgreens for local markets, restaurants, and grocers.
+Now in it’s ninth year, the business is a profitable and respected contribution to the local food chain.
 The Food Pedalers distribute all their food by bicycle.
 Chris left the Food Pedalers in August 2017 but still works with them as a consultant.

 Prior to his time in Vancouver, Chris operated Influence Organics – a small Certified Organic farm on Vancouver Island.
 Here he utilized no-till soil management techniques in conjunction with permaculture principles to grow a variety of food for local markets, restaurants, and CSAs.
 He simultaneously spent six years volunteering and working with the Victoria Compost Education Centre as the on-site gardener, while also developing and teaching workshops for the public.

-In Vancouver over the past seven years, Chris has embedded himself in the local food movement.
-He has sat on the Food Policy Council as urban farming liaison since late 2010 and was instrumental in the development of the Vancouver Urban Farming Society.
+In Vancouver over the past ten years, Chris has embedded himself in the local food movement.
+He has sat on the Food Policy Council as urban farming liaison for three years and was instrumental in the development of the Vancouver Urban Farming Society.
 He worked with others to host the first two urban farming forums in Vancouver as well as facilitating dialogue with the City of Vancouver to address gaps in policy relating to urban farming.
 As a result of the second annual Urban Farming Forum the City of Vancouver has adopted all the recommendations put forward by urban farmers; these recommendations can be found in the 2013 Vancouver Food Strategy.

 Chris has focused on a number of key areas which have contributed his success as an urban farmer: